About Us

 Strategic Setting and oversight

-A retired ASS Resident Representative of the United Nations Development Program (UNDP) in Tanzania, having served as the vice chairman of Tanzania Development Partners.
+A retired ASS.
+Resident Representative of the United Nations Development Program (UNDP) in Tanzania, having served as the vice chairman of Tanzania Development Partners.
 Currently, he holds the position of ESS Board Chairman, where his responsibilities include strategic setting and oversight.
 With over 30 years of experience in international organizations within and outside Tanzania, he brings a wealth of expertise.
 Additionally, he has been elected as the Ward Councillor (Diwani) for Kata Ibuga in the Muleba District Council.

 Moraa Shoo